NELKINDA SOFTWARE CRAFT

 3 Configure, Build, Install Nginx

 From here on, the working directory is the cloned nginx repository.
-If you follow the steps, cd nginx
+If you follow the steps, cd nginx.

 3.1 Configure

-lists all the available configuration options.
+Before Nginx can be built, it needs to be configured.
+To view and set the configuration, use ./auto/configure.
+(Changing to auto and running ./configure from there will not work.)
+The command ./auto/configure --help lists all the available configuration options.
 The configuration options are pretty self-explanatory.
 In case you still need documentation, it's documented on the Nginx website in the section [NginxBuilding].

 In my case, I'm interested in HTTP2, SSL, and XSLT.
 These modules are not built by default.
-So my configuration command line is: ./auto/configure --with-http_xslt_module=dynamic --with-http_v2_module --with-http_ssl_module
+So my configuration command line is: ./auto/configure --with-http_xslt_module=dynamic --with-http_v2_module --with-http_ssl_module.

 3.2 Install Missing Dependencies

-to figure out which packages are missing.
+When configuring Nginx, it will most likely complain about missing libraries or library headers.
+Read the messages carefully, and use apt-get search to figure out which packages are missing.
 In my case, the following command installed the missing packages: sudo apt-get install -y libpcre3-dev lib64z1-dev libxslt1-dev libssl-dev

 3.3 Build

-.
-A couple of seconds later, you have your own compiled Nginx in the objs/
+After resolving the missing dependencies on libraries and library headers, the ./auto/configure command should succeed.
+Then Nginx can be built by running make.
+A couple of seconds later, you have your own compiled Nginx in the objs/ directory.

 3.4 Install

-To install Nginx, run sudo make install
+To install Nginx, run sudo make install.
+This will install Nginx into /usr/local/.

 4 Conclusion